A Woman Playing the Theorbo-Lute and a Cavalier

-A Woman Playing the Theorbo-Lute and a Cavalier is aqn oil on wood painting by Dutch artist Gerard ter Borch the Younger, created c.
+A Woman Playing the Theorbo-Lute and a Cavalier is an oil on wood painting by Dutch artist Gerard ter Borch the Younger, created c.
 1658.
 The work depicts a young woman playing a theorbo while her lover looks on.
 The painting is in the collection of the Metropolitan Museum of Art, in New York.

 Description

 Ter Borch's painting portrays a scene in which a young woman plays a theorbo-lute (a stringed instrument) while her suitor sits nearby.
 The man is a cavalier, a 17th-century soldier, and he is seen to be sitting atop a cloth-covered table.
 His sword is laid flat to his left, while a songbook (a common lovers' gift during the time period) rests nearby.
-A watch, possibly representing temperance or the fleeting nature of the affair, lies near the other objects.
+The scene is ambiguous in nature, the young woman can be either an honest maiden or a courtesan.
+A pocket watch, possibly representing temperance or the fleeting nature of the affair, lies near the other objects.